 You’ll have opportunities to see many local sites and experience this Latin culture like you have never imagined before.
 We’ll visit both rural and urban areas and stay in great hotels.
 The food is mild Creole style, the baseball players are very good, the music is hypnotic, the architecture is beautiful, and the people are hospitable and friendly.

-There are 2 trips set up for this coming winter.
-Tentatively, the first trip is set up for us to visit Western Cuba and surrounding areas (Santiago, Guantanamo, Bayamo) and Havana.
+There are 2 trips set up for this coming winter – Tentatively, one trip is set up for us to visit Eastern Cuba and surrounding areas (Santiago, Guantanamo, Bayamo) and Havana.
 The second trip is to begin in the resort and historical area of Cienfuegos in Central Cuba and will end in Havana.
-You are welcome to join either trip.
-For those of you who have been on previous trips, I suggest you consider the Western Cuba trip.
+The Eastern Cuba trip is by invitation only and will be a sell out.
 When the roster is full, you can get on a waiting list.
 Some people will drop out between now and the trip date so spots will open up.
 This trip is for players only with a limited number of support staff.
 It is not a vacation for you and your wife, girlfriend, kids or whatever.

 The Cuban players are mostly retired professionals, Olympic or others who play in local leagues in their 40-70’s.
 Many of these people played in the US and many knew some of our baseball coaches and baseball heroes.
 The games are much like many of our local amateur leagues.
 The pitching is generally not too difficult, they are excellent fielders, fast of foot and usually all of them can hit well.
 They also know how to play the game.
 The baseball in Cuba is tough competition though, as they don’t like to lose so our losses are more than our wins.

-We often play in their professional stadiums.
-Other fields are local parks or smaller local stadium.
+We often play in their professional stadiums. – Other fields are local parks or smaller local stadium.
 There are often special ceremonies, introductions and exchanges of gifts.
 There will be anywhere from a couple of dozen to several hundreds of people in attendance at the games, sometimes even broadcast on the radio.
 In 2015, I as interviewed by the local media following our game in Las Tunas.

-In year 2005, we travel to the south of the country.
+In year 2005 – we travel to the south of the country.
 We stayed and played in Holguin at the Calixto García Íñiguez Stadium (picture right).
 From there we went to Las Tunas, Bayamo, Santiago and Guantanamo.

 One trip, I had the opportunity to work out with the local Cienfuegos baseball team in this stadium prior to being invited as their guest that evening in a game against the Industrialies of Havana.
 We played there several times this last trip.
 Cuba is the Pearl of the Caribbean and Cienfuegos is the Pearl of Sea.
 Leisurely days were spent with our Cuban family on our private dock consuming rum, smoking cigars, Cuban espresso, shrimp and lobster.
 You’ll see plenty of political statements and billboards all over the country as well as many means of transportation while we cruise in our luxury air conditioned bus.

-Your license will allow you to visit Cuba only for the purposes defined, to play baseball.
-You are not allowed to spend money on souvenirs, gifts or other tourist activities.
-There are spending limitations on what you can spend in Cuba.
+Your license will allow you to – visit Cuba only for the purposes defined, to play baseball.
+You are NOW allowed to spend money on souvenirs, gifts or other tourist activities.
+There are NO spending limitations on what you can spend in Cuba.
 You are NOW permitted to bring merchandise, as accompanied baggage acquired in Cuba, not to exceed $400 in value, including no more than $100 in alcohol and tobacco products, plus as many periodicals, CD’s and artwork you want.
-With new regulations, you are not allowed any of these.

 Lots of information on Cuban baseball history at Cuba Beisbol